Tiger bite Pig Recipe

 5. Steam it in a steamer with medium to full gas power for 8~10 minutes until you touch the bread and it’s has resilience, not too soft like the dough before.
 Then it’s done!

-* After you done steamed bread and stewed pork then you can start add make your tiger bite pig.
+* After you’re done steaming the bread and stewing the pork you can start to make your tiger bite pig.
 Traditionally, we put peanut powder and coriander with stewed pork.
 But you also can put anything you like it.

 Yeah, I think so.